rtmigo/vien_py/README.md

 ### "call": running file as a module

-This way of running a program is often preferred: importing other modules from the program becomes easier.
+Running in this way sometimes makes it easier to import modules from the program.

-If the file name is preceded by the `-m` parameter, we assume that it should be run by calling `python -m MODULE`.
+If the `.py` file name is preceded by the `-m` parameter, we assume that it should be run by calling `python -m MODULE`.
 The module name will be generated based on the file name relative to the project directory.